thomasding/td-vimrc/README.md

 5. **Enable extra features (optional)**:

-    Set global variable `g:tdvimrc_features` to enable extra features in need.
+    Edit `~/.vimrc.before.local` and set `g:tdvimrc_features` to enable extra features you need.

     ```VimL
     " The following statement enables all the extra features td-vimrc supports.
-    " Remove the items to disable unwanted features.
-Set it to [] to disable
+    " Remove unwanted features from the list.
+Set it to [] to disable all extra
-    " all extra features.
+    " features.
 See [Features] for the descriptions of each extra feature.
     let g:tdvimrc_features = ["golang", "html", "tmux"]
     ```